How do DSLR camera improve photograph quality?

 They make lesser noise, quiet clicks that allow you to focus more and get the right feel to the picture.
 How do they do this?
 They have larger sensors.
 Sensors are the film of the digital camera.
 When the sensors are big, you get more light.
 So, one may use a higher ISO and get perfect results because the higher ISO produces lesser noise.

-Click a sharp picture
+Click a sharp picture using a DSLR camera

 The number of autofocus points in the DSLR allows one to focus fast.
 One can capture moving subjects by the autofocus points whereas, in the other camera that does not have this feature, you remain unsure about the quality of the picture.
 This way, the choice of the DSLR camera makes sure that you get high-quality pictures all the time.